Reaction-Diffusion Processes with Surface Autocatalysis: Theoretical framework for a single particle

 (here we employ the It\^o stochastic convention).
 The propagator $p(\x,t|\x_0)$ describes the likelihood that a particle started from $\x_0$ at time $0$ is found in a vicinity of $\x$ at time $t$, given that it has not reacted on the boundary up to time $t$.

 The boundary condition (\ref{eq:propagator_BC}) states that the probability flux from the bulk in the normal direction to the boundary is equal at any point $\x$ on $\Gamma_m$ to the probability flux of reacted particles, given by $\kappa_m p(\x,t|\x_0)$, with $\kappa_m \geq 0$ being the surface reactivity of $\Gamma_m$.
-In this formulation, all regions $\Gamma_m$ are considered as absorbing because the propagator $p(\x,t|\x_0)$ is used in the main text to determine the joint probability density $j_m(\x,t|\x_0)$ and thus to account for the competition between different boundary regions for the first arrival of a diffusing particle.
-In other words, the propagator describes conventional diffusion-controlled reactions $A + \Gamma_m \to \Gamma_m$ for all regions $\Gamma_m$; in turn, autocatalytic reactions are implemented via the renewal-type equation (\ref{eq:Gs_int}), as explained in the main text.
+In this formulation, all regions $\Gamma_m$ with $m\ne 1$ are considered as partially absorbing because the propagator $p(\x,t|\x_0)$ is used in the main text to determine the joint probability density $j_m(\x,t|\x_0)$ and hence to account for the competition between different boundary regions for the first reaction of a diffusing particle.
+In other words, the propagator describes conventional diffusion-controlled reactions $A + \Gamma_m \to \Gamma_m$ for all regions $\Gamma_m$ with $m \ne 1$; conversely, autocatalytic reactions are implemented via the renewal equation (\ref{eq:Gs_int}), as explained in the main text.

 Rewriting Eq. (\ref{eq:propagator_diff}) as the continuity equation (with time $t'$ instead of $t$),